skyfielders/python-skyfield/skyfield/documentation/positions.rst

 and returns an ECEF position.
 There’s a matching method that goes the other direction, and computes the latitude and longitude of an existing position.
-We can ask which point on the Earth’s surface the Moon is standing above:
+For example,
+we can ask for the Earth longitude and latitude of the point directly beneath the Moon:

 .. testcode::